If you’re looking for tools to help you gauge what direction crypto prices are going in, the Bitcoin fear and greed index has proven to be a hit.

 Current State Of Bitcoin’s Fear and Greed Index

-At the time of writing, the index was sitting at a neutral zone after a prolonged period of hovering in the negative zone.
+At the time of writing, the index was sitting in a neutral zone after a prolonged period of hovering in the negative zone.

 Bitcoin has underperformed in the last week after reaching fantastic highs at the beginning of December.
 Currently, it’s trading at around $50,000.